Frank-Wang-oss/Frank-Wang-oss.github.io/_pages/about.md

 Recent News
 ======

-- 12/2023 Two papers entitled “Graph Contextual Contrasting for Multivariate Time Series Classification” and “Fully-Connected Spatial-Temporal Graph for Multivariate Time Series Data” has been accepted by **AAAI 2024**
+- [12/2023] Two papers entitled “Graph Contextual Contrasting for Multivariate Time Series Classification” and “Fully-Connected Spatial-Temporal Graph for Multivariate Time Series Data” has been accepted by **AAAI 2024 (acceptance rate: 23.75%)**

-- 10/2023 One paper entitled “Local-Global Correlation Fusion based Graph Neural Network for Remaining Useful Life Prediction” has been accepted by **IEEE Transactions on Neural Networks and Learning Systems**
+- [10/2023] One paper entitled “Local-Global Correlation Fusion based Graph Neural Network for Remaining Useful Life Prediction” has been accepted by **IEEE Transactions on Neural Networks and Learning Systems**

-- 01/2023 One paper entitled “Multivariate Time Series Representation Learning via Hierarchical Correlation Pooling Boosted Graph Neural Network” has been accepted by **IEEE Transactions on Artificial Intelligence**
+- [01/2023] One paper entitled “Multivariate Time Series Representation Learning via Hierarchical Correlation Pooling Boosted Graph Neural Network” has been accepted by **IEEE Transactions on Artificial Intelligence**

-- 11/2022 One paper entitled “SEnsor Alignment for Multivariate Time-Series Unsupervised Domain Adaptation” has been accepted by **AAAI 2023 (acceptance rate: 19.6%)**
+- [11/2022] One paper entitled “SEnsor Alignment for Multivariate Time-Series Unsupervised Domain Adaptation” has been accepted by **AAAI 2023 (acceptance rate: 19.6%)**